saltyorg/docs/docs/reference/local-storage.md

 Once everything is installed and configured, Sonarr/Radarr/etc will move your completed downloads to `/mnt/local/Media/WHATEVER`, which will be on the NAS.

-You'll probably need to come up with a strategy for managing seeding torrents; perhaps you want to movethose to the NAS as well.
+You'll probably need to come up with a strategy for managing seeding torrents; perhaps you want to move those to the NAS as well.